 Under the FLSA private employers may not use “comp time”, i.e., giving an employee an hour off of work on another day for hours worked in excess of forty.
 Such “comp time” policies violate the FLSA because they prevent employees from receiving an overtime premium for working more than forty hours in a given week.

-You Can’t Be Fired For Pursuing Unpaid Overtime
+Your Employer Can’t Fire You For Pursuing Unpaid Overtime

 Fortunately, one of the FLSA’s strongest components is its anti-retaliation provision.